-Ten basic behaviors that necessitate discipline from the Principal and/or Assistant Principal:
+Behaviors that necessitate discipline from the Principal and/or Assistant Principal:

 - 1. Disrespect shown to any staff member.
 The staff member will be the judge of whether or not disrespect has been shown. - 2.
 Dishonesty, i.e., lying, cheating and stealing. - 3.
 Rebellion, i.e., outright disobedience in response to instructions. - 4.
 Fighting, i.e., striking in anger with the intention to harm the other student(s). - 5.
 Obscene, vulgar, or profane language, as well as taking the name of the Lord in vain. - 6.
 Bullying or teasing other students. - 7.
 Possession and/or use of a weapon, including pocket knives and toy weapons of any nature. - 8.
 Possession or use of tobacco, alcohol, illegal drugs, vaping paraphernalia, or prescription medication not prescribed for the student. - 9.
 Continued classroom disruptions and not responding to the teacher's direction. - 10.
 Stealing or major damage to school or personal property.
-Parents will be responsible for the cost to repair or replace any damaged property or equipment.
+Parents will be responsible for the cost to repair or replace any damaged property or equipment. - 11.
+Biting is a serious, aggressive offense and will result in disciplinary action.
+A first offense may result in the parent being contacted and the student being removed from the classroom for a period of time that day or the next day and sit in the office.
+A second offense may result in the student being suspended from school.
+A third offense may result in dismissal from the Academy.